duke-darius/duke-dock/README.md

 - StringStore
   - Store any string with a name and quickly and easily copy it to your clipboard
   - Add new records, edit or delete existing records
-- New Guid Generator (Bindable to a Keyboard shortcut that populates your clipboard)
+- New Guid Generator (In a variety of formats)

 ## Planned Features